Businesses can no longer ignore innovation and hope to remain competitive. If only innovation were as easy as snapping our fingers!

 Not all innovation training programs are equally good, however, so it’s essential that every business take an honest look at its innovation training program to ensure that it continues to serve its needs.
 It’s not always easy to do, but if you want an innovative workforce with the ability to take ideas from conception through implementation, you have to ensure they receive the training they need.
 Here’s how to determine if your innovation training program is performing as it should.

 Evaluate Innovation Training Based on These Qualities

 Since innovation is becoming a business discipline, training must encompass much more than just the brainstorming phase of innovation.
 After all, a lack of ideas is rarely the problem.
-It’s lack of follow-through of evaluating, prioritizing, and developing promising ideas that hinders innovation initiatives.
+It’s lack of follow-through in evaluating, prioritizing, and developing promising ideas that hinder innovation initiatives.
 Therefore, it’s essential that innovation training have sufficient breadth and depth to encompass the entire process.